Tramshed, Cardiff: 2010s redevelopment

 In the Spring of 2013 the council's vehicle maintenance centre moved to a new location and the old buildings were put on the market.
 Several options were being considered for its future use.
 In November 2014 Cardiff Council revealed they were in "advanced negotiations" with a buyer to transform the buildings into an arts centre which would include a gallery, dance studios, work units and conference facilities.
 The developers, TShed, put their proposals forward for planning approval in March 2015.
 The architects were Ellis Williams Architects (who had previously redesigned a flour mill to become the Baltic Centre for Contemporary Art in Newcastle).
 An open day was held for the public to consult the plans.
-Plans now included a 1000-person capacity music venue and possibly a micro-brewery.
+Plans included a 1000-person capacity music venue and possibly a micro-brewery.

 The first element of the transformation, the 1,000 capacity music venue opened in late October 2015, though the first scheduled concert (UB40) on 24 October had to be moved to Cardiff University Students Union because of a delay in completion.

+Tramshed and its business hub, Tramshed Tech, were officially opened by Wales' First Minister, Carwyn Jones, in September 2016.